- New Advisory Fuel Rates announced

 The new rates are as follows:

-These rates are reviewed quarterly and the latest AFRs apply to journeys made on or after March 1.
-The next new rates will be announced before June 1 this year.
+These rates are reviewed quarterly and the latest AFRs apply to journeys made on or after December 1.
+The next new rates will be announced before March 1 next year.